Pathologist

 A pathologist is a doctor who interprets and diagnoses the changes caused by disease in the body's cells and tissues

 As a pathologist you'll diagnose, treat and prevent a range of diseases.
-There are varying amounts of laboratory work involved in pathology, depending on your specialty and the role itself.
-Some pathologists don't tend to have any patient contact, whereas others combine lab work with direct, clinical patient care.
+The extent of laboratory work in pathology varies depending on your specialty and specific role.
+Some pathologists work predominantly behind the scenes in laboratories, while others combine lab work with direct, clinical care and patient interaction.

-It's a myth that pathologists only deal with dead bodies - this is only the case with forensic histopathology, a sub-specialty of histopathology, which employs only a very small number of people.
+It's a misconception that pathologists only deal with post-mortem examinations - this is only the case with forensic histopathology, a sub-specialty of histopathology, which employs only a very small number of professionals.

 Types of pathology